-- Demonstrate an ability to perform basic management of a Netware 3.x server. - Implement file system security in a Netware 3.x environment. - Access network resources using various Netware clients.
+- Describe the history of Novell Netware and compare various versions with respect to their operating environments, features, strengths and weaknesses. - Demonstrate an ability to perform basic management of a Netware 3.x server. - Implement file system security in a Netware 3.x environment. - Access network resources using various Netware clients.